 The way compensation works varies by state.
 In Illinois, there are a few ways you can seek compensation because it’s an at-fault state, meaning that the party responsible for the accident will compensate the injured party for their losses.
-Our Peru lawyers will help you file a claim or lawsuit that will give you the best chance of getting full and fair compensation.
+Our Peru car accident attorney will help you file a claim or lawsuit that will give you the best chance of getting full and fair compensation.

 Schweickert Ganassin Krzak Rundio, LLP Is Here for You

 We understand how disorienting filing a claim can be for car accident victims.
-Our lawyers will help simplify the process.
-Our attorneys have the skill and tenacity needed to fight for your rights and make sure that your voice isn’t ignored.
+Our team will help simplify the process.
+Our Peru lawyers have the skill and tenacity needed to fight for your rights and make sure that your voice isn’t ignored.